New bounds for the Moser-Tardos distribution: Singleton events in the variable-assignment setting

 Since the events $B_1, \dots, B_m$ all involve variable $i$, the conditions corresponding to disjoint nodes involve distinct entries of $R$.
-Hence, they are independent, and the total probability that $\tau$ satisfies all these conditions is exactly equal to their product.
-So the overall probability is
+Hence, they are independent, and the total probability that $\tau$ satisfies all these conditions is exactly equal to their product, i.e.